 Neither sub.
-(1) (g) or (d) provides a statutory right to cross-examine an independent physician appointed by the department.
+(1) (d) or (g) provides a statutory right to cross-examine an independent physician appointed by the Department of Workforce Development (DWD).
 When the legislature drafted sub.
 (1) (g), it chose to use the general term “rebut."
-Because it did not specify the right to cross-examination, it appears the legislature left to the department's discretion whether to allow cross-examination in circumstances where it might provide relevant and probative evidence.
+Because it did not specify the right to cross-examination, it appears the legislature left to DWD's discretion whether to allow cross-examination in circumstances where it might provide relevant and probative evidence.
 Sub.
-(1) (d) governs experts that are presented by a party to establish a prima facie case, not experts appointed by the department to provide an impartial report.
-LIRC did not violate the plaintiff's due process rights when it declined to remand for cross-examination.
+(1) (d) governs experts that are presented by a party to establish a prima facie case, not experts appointed by DWD to provide an impartial report.
+The Labor and Industry Review Commission did not violate the plaintiff's due process rights when it declined to remand for cross-examination.
 Aurora Consolidated Health Care v.
-Labor and Industry Review Commission, 2012 WI 49
+LIRC, 2012 WI 49

 , 340 Wis.
 2d 367

 Prehearing Discovery Under Wisconsin's Worker's Compensation Act: A Review and Critique.
 Towers.
 68 MLR 597 (1985).